tradingstrategy-ai/docs/source/glossary.rst

     Shorting

-        Short selling, also known as shorting or going short, is a trading strategy in which an investor borrows shares of a stock or other security, sells the borrowed shares, and then aims to buy the shares back at a lower price to make a profit.
+        Short selling, also known as shorting or going short, is a :term:`trading strategy` in which an investor borrows as aasset, sells the borrowed asset, and then aims to buy the asset back at a lower price to make a profit.

         The goal of short selling is to profit from a decline in the price of the security being shorted.
 In a short sale, the investor borrows shares from another investor, typically through a brokerage, and sells the borrowed shares on the open market.
 If the price of the security drops, the investor can buy the shares back at a lower price and return the borrowed shares to the lender, pocketing the difference as profit.
 However, if the price of the security increases, the short seller incurs a loss, which can be unlimited.

         Short selling is a high-risk strategy that requires a solid understanding of market dynamics and a careful risk management plan.

-It is also subject to restrictions and regulations in some markets.
+        See also

+        - :term:`Decentralised finance`

+        - :term:`Decentralised exchange`

+        - :term:`Lending protocol`

+        - :term:`Trading strategy`

     Quantitative analysis